ga4gh/vrs/docs/source/terms_and_model.rst

   to external data.
 Instead, related data should be associated with VRS objects through identifiers.
 See :ref:`computed-identifiers`.

+* **VRS uses polymorphism.** VRS uses polymorphism extensively in order to provide a coherent top-down structure for variation while enabling precise models for variation data.
+For example, Allele is a kind of Variation, SequenceLocation is a kind of Location, and SequenceState is a kind of State.
+See :ref:`future-plans` for the roadmap of VRS data classes and relationships.
+All VRS objects contain a ``type`` attribute, which is used to discriminate polymorphic objects.

 * **Error handling is intentionally unspecified and delegated to implementation.**  VRS provides foundational data types that enable significant flexibility.
 Except where required by this